williballenthin/idawilli/plugins/dynamic_hints/readme.md

 # installation

-copy this file to `%IDADIR%/plugins`.
+copy the python file to `%IDADIR%/plugins/`.